Mexicana de Aviación Flight 704: Investigation

-The Secretariat of Communications and Transportation (SCT) investigated the accident and determined the pilot did not follow the proper landing approach path.
-The official report states in part that "the pilot flew over the VOR of Monterrey (VHF Omnidirectional Range or Omnidirectional Radiofaro VHF) without reporting to the land station to then turn to the right and then another to the left in continuous descent keeping course of 260º until crashing with the Cerro de los Tres Picos when it was still turning smoothly to the left and bearing a 232º course."

 The investigating board was unable to determine the reason for such a deviation, since the last few minutes of the recording were absent from the cockpit voice recorder.
-It was also not possible to determine which radio beacon the fight had been receiving, as the airport radio beacon at that moment stopped working due to loss of electrical power.
+It was also not possible to determine which radio beacon the flight crew had reported receiving, as the airport radio beacon was not working at the time due to loss of electrical power.

-Since well-known Mexican politician Carlos Madrazo was on board, there were also hypotheses regarding political assassination, which cannot be refuted or proved due to insufficient evidence.
+Since the prominent Carlos Madrazo was on board, there were also hypotheses regarding political assassination.

 Conspiracy theories

-Some Mexican media, such as Uno TV, have argued that the accident was a premeditated, political assassination act, since politician Carlos Madrazo was in the aircraft when it crashed.
-In an interview with Revista Proceso in Mexico, writer Patricia Rosas Lopategui also argued that the crash was a political assassination targeting Madrazo.
+Some Mexican media, such as Uno TV, have argued that the accident was a premeditated, political assassination act, since politician Carlos Madrazo was in the aircraft at the time of the accident.
+In an interview with Proceso magazine, writer Patricia Rosas Lopátegui also argued that the accident was a political assassination targeting Madrazo.